rogerkatona/blue-prospect-design/posts/home-asap.md

 ---

-## Deliver to the development team fully designed pages in an interactive prototype
+## Deliver fully designed pages in an interactive prototype
 This page provided a full description of the agent, including about, ratings and reviews, recent sales activity sections.
 ![Home ASAP Design](/image/postGraphic-homeASAPB.png)

 ---

-This page demonstrates the agents recent activity in the marketplace.
+This page shows the agents recent activity in the marketplace.
 ![Home ASAP Design](/image/postGraphic-homeASAPC.png)

 ---

-This page demonstrates a secondary search method by viewing an agents properties via a google maps api intergration.
+This page shows a secondary search method by viewing an agents properties via a google maps api intergration.
 ![Home ASAP Design](/image/postGraphic-homeASAPD.png)